Hue Imperial City: Exploring Vietnam’s Historical Gem

 The Construction of the Imperial City

-Spanning approximately 520 hectares, the city was encircled by massive walls and fortified gates, with a moat fed by the Perfume River for defense.
-The design featured three nested layers: the Imperial Citadel (Kinh Thanh), the Royal Citadel (Hoang Thanh), and the Forbidden Purple City (Tu Cam Thanh).
-Each layer had its own distinct function and was meticulously planned to reflect the emperor’s supreme authority.
+The Imperial City was surrounded by strong walls and huge gates, and it was protected by a moat that was fed by the Perfume River.
+It covered almost 520 hectares.
+The Imperial Citadel (Kinh Thanh), the Royal Citadel (Hoang Thanh), and the Forbidden Purple City (Tu Cam Thanh) were the three sacred layers that made up its layout.
+Each layer had a different purpose and was carefully arranged to show the emperor’s absolute power and divine mandate.

 The Decline of the Nguyen Dynasty and the Legacy of Hue Imperial City